 It takes study and practice to be a safe driver.
 With the knowledge and skill that comes from education and training, drivers will become more aware of their responsibilities when behind the wheel and the role they play in improving traffic safety.
-Driving is a privilege!
+Driving is a privilege; everyone who drives must be licensed to drive properly and safely.

 Note: Some documents on this site require Acrobat Reader 10.0 or better, available for free from Adobe.